 Transactions may be disputed on the basis that they were unauthorised.
 Alternatively, an authorised transaction may be disputed because a customer believes they should not be liable, for example because they obtained no benefit from the transaction.
-Where transactions are disputed, the onus is on the financial firm to demonstrate that the transactions were correctly authorised.
+Where transactions are disputed, the onus is on the FSP to demonstrate that the transactions were correctly authorised.

-Where a financial firm becomes aware that the parties to a jointly held facility are in dispute with each other, it should change the operating authority for the account so that both parties are required to sign.
-This will help to preserve any joint assets until the account holders are able to resolve their complaint, for example through the Family Court.
-If the financial firm is aware that the parties to a joint account are going through a separation but is uncertain whether the account is in dispute, it would be prudent for the financial firm to ask the parties if the operating authority should be changed to both to sign.
+Where an FSP becomes aware that the parties to a jointly held facility are in dispute with each other, it should change the operating authority for the account so that both parties are required to sign.
+This will help to preserve any joint assets until the account holders are able to resolve their dispute, for example through the Family Court.
+If the FSP is aware that the parties to a joint account are going through a separation but is uncertain whether the account is in dispute, it would be prudent for the FSP to ask the parties if the operating authority should be changed to both to sign.

-As explained above, a financial firm also needs to be alert to warning signs of family violence, including where a customer may be subject to undue influence.
-If warning signs are present, then a financial firm should make further enquiries before approving any transaction, even if the customer has authorised the transaction.
+As explained above, an FSP also needs to be alert to warning signs of family violence, including where a customer may be subject to undue influence.
+If warning signs are present, then an FSP should make further enquiries before approving any transaction, even if the customer has authorised the transaction.

-In Case study two below, a financial firm approved a number of increases to a joint home loan facility.
-The financial firm was unable to establish that some of these transactions had been correctly authorised.
+In Case Study Two below, an FSP approved a number of increases to a joint home loan facility.
+The FSP was unable to establish that some of these transactions had been correctly authorised.
 Other transactions had been made under duress.
 The outcome was that the customer was not liable for the additional borrowings, but those borrowings were still secured by the co-borrower's share of the property.

-2.6 Financial difficulty and joint debts
+2.5 Financial difficulty and joint debts